spences10/scottspence.com/posts/take-back-the-web.md

 ## Practical steps to digital independence

 Here's a few services I have been using with a high level overview of why I chose them.
+There's other alternitives, some I mentioned, some I'm sure you'll find out for yourself.

 ## Email: Fastmail

 After using Gmail for years, I made the switch to Fastmail in 2021.
 The killer feature? (for me) Masked emails.
 Integrated with 1Password, I can create a unique email address for every service I sign up for.
-When a service gets compromised or starts spamming, I can simply disable that specific address without affecting my main email.
+When a service gets compromised or starts spamming, I can disable or delete that specific address without affecting my main email.

 I had a short stint with ProtonMail and Zoho mail, more on that in [Why Fastmail over Proton Mail](https://scottspence.com/posts/why-fastmail-over-proton-mail)